 There are a lot of campsites to choose from, but all the sites on the southern side of the lake seemed to have hiking trails connecting to them nearby.
 I wanted solitude so I aimed for the north side.
 There were two sites on the north side just north of the island and east of the passage to Tepee Lake.
 From a distance they looked nice.
 A big rock outcropping, and a nice landing and covered area.
 I started heading that direction.
 There were a few other canoes on the lake coming in looking for spots, so i was trying to get ahead of them all to find the best available site.

 When i was about halfway there a two man canoe was approaching from the east.
-They didn’t seem to have packs in the canoe so I wasn’t sure where they were headed, I hoped they were just out for a paddle and passing by.
 I picked up the pace, I wanted that site.
 They had the wind at their backs and they were faster with two.
 They indeed pulled into the campsite I wanted just a minute or two ahead of me.
 Worried that I would lose a site in this near miss, I quickly turned around and paddled to a campsite on the south side directly behind me.
 The site was OK, but not what i wanted.
 I pulled up but didn’t get out.
 I stopped and watched them to see if they’d move on.
-They walked up to the rock outcrop, I wasn’t sure what they were doing.
-They had no gear, but maybe they were quickly grabbing the spot early for a bigger group coming in, after all there was a second site really close by.
-When they got out onto the rocks they starting dancing together, they skipped around in circles, they jumped around and hugged, danced some more and high-fived.
+They had no gear, but maybe they were quickly grabbing the spot early for a bigger group coming in, after all there was a second site really close by, perfect for a big group.
+When they got out onto the rocks they starting dancing together, dramatically.
+They skipped around in circles, they jumped around and hugged, danced some more and high-fived.
 Was it some kind of taunting show for me because they got the site?
 I was so annoyed and about to start unloading at this site.
 Then as quickly as they came in, they got back in their canoe and left.
 Happily, I booked it for the other side and pulled in.

-The site was huge, and I couldn’t tell where the line was between this and the site next to it.
-I hoped no one would take the other site so that I’d have some solitude.
+The site was huge.
 The first thing I noticed was granola bar wrappers on the ground.
-I picked them up and put them in my pack out garbage.
-Leave no trace.
-Even if it isn’t your trace!
+I picked them up and put them in my garbage.
+Leave no trace, even if it isn’t your trace!
 I quickly unloaded and looked for a tent pad.
 There weren’t many good options.
 There was a lot of rock, and all the spots that seemed decent would be difficult to peg into and right out in the open.
 I found a spot just back from the rocks beneath a big Pine Tree that was OK.
 But the rocks sloped downward toward the pad.
 Still, I set up my MSR Hubba Hubba tent there to start.

 I love this tent.
 It’s light and surprisingly spacious for it’s size.
 An exit point on each side, each with it’s own vestibule.
 I was torn between which tent I should bring on this trip.
 I also have a Hennessy Expedition Asym Zip Hammock.
 For some reason I was hesitant to use the Hammock though.
-I think I was worried about bears being curious about the hanging giant thing.
+I think I was worried about bears being curious about the hanging giant thing, me.
 I went with the tent.
-I didn’t want bears nibbling at my bum while I slept.

 I got out of the water, and started prepping lunch.
 I didn’t want to bother with “cooking” on this trip.
 I played it safe and brought all dehydrated ready to eat meals which just required adding water.
 I also brought a generous supply of jerky, peanut butter, tortillas and snacks for daytime munching.
 I pre-prepped and planned all of the meals down to having ziplocks with premixed granola and powdered milk for each breakfast meal that I could just add water to and eat.
 I also premixed instant coffee and powdered milk for each coffee.
 The most I would have to do was just boil water.
 Easy.
 I have a Optimus Crux LPG stove which I find to be a great lightweight solo stove.
 It served me well.

 Lunch was peanut butter and tortillas with some jerky and a cliff bar.
 I finished up and started to prep things I would need for the evening.
 I wanted a fire.
-I needed to boil water for my Mountain House Chili Mac dinner.
-I find the dehydrated entrees to be decent.
-You can always tell they came from being dehydrated, I find they always have a certain grit or texture to them no matter how long you let them sit.
-I continued to gather some wood and just as i was setting up to build a fire, the rain came in.
+I continued to gather some wood and just as I was setting up to build a fire, the rain came in.
 I ran back to my tent, pulled my clothes off the line and huddled inside hoping it would stop soon.

 I ate by the fire and put away my kitchen kit.
 I brushed my teeth now, so that I could hang my bear bag with all of my even slightly scented items in it, including sunscreen, lip balm and toothpaste.
 I also just packed my whole kitchen kit in there to be safe.
 My pot and stove as well, just in case.
 I figured why not just keep everything together that might have a scent on it.
+Bears are thought to have the best sense of smell of any animal on earth.
+They’re able to smell an animal carcass upwind from a distance of 20 miles!
 I hung the bag about 100 ft from my tent which was actually right near the fire pit area.
 I probably should have gone farther off, but it started to rain again so I was making quick work of getting everything packed up and hung.

-I hung out in my tent all night through heavy rain and read until about 10:30pm when I started dozing off.
+I stayed in my tent all night through heavy rain and read until about 10:30pm when I started dozing off.
 I hoped my tent would hold up through a night of rain and that I’d stay dry.
 I turned off my lamp and went to sleep for the night.